Bruce Levenson

 Bruce Levenson (born October 1, 1949) is an American businessman, former NBA team owner, and philanthropist.
-He was a co-owner of Atlanta Hawks, LLC (formerly Atlanta Spirit LLC), which owns and operates the Atlanta Hawks basketball team and Philips Arena.
+He was a co-owner of Atlanta Hawks, LLC (formerly Atlanta Spirit LLC), which also owns and operates Philips Arena.
 Levenson has also served as the Hawks' Governor on the NBA Board of Governors since 2004.

-Levenson co-founded United Communications Group (UCG) in 1977.
+Levenson also co-founded United Communications Group (UCG) in 1977.
 He was a founding board member and is on the Board of Directors for the publicly traded TechTarget, an IT industry media company.

 Early life and education

 Bruce Levenson was born in Washington, D.C. and grew up in Chevy Chase, Maryland.
 He is of Jewish descent.
 He later attended college at Washington University in St. Louis and graduated from law school at American University.
 While attending law school at night, Levenson began his journalism career at the Washington Star.

 Career

 UCG

 Levenson co-founded United Communications Group (UCG) with Ed Peskowitz in 1977.
 Based in Gaithersburg, Maryland, Levenson and Peskowitz started the company in Levenson's apartment, publishing a newsletter, Oil Express, focusing on developments in the oil industry.
 UCG acquired other newsletters and launched databases including Oil Price Information Service (OPIS).
 UCG was a privately held business information company that specialized in data, news, and analysis for healthcare, energy, mortgage banking, technology, telecommunications, and other industries.
 UCG also owned and operated GasBuddy, a mobile application that assists drivers in finding local low gas prices.